orhss/profiling-cli/README.md

       python-version: '3.10'  # Optional - defaults to '3.10'
       file-pattern: '**/*.py'  # Optional - defaults to '**/*.py'
       requirements-file: 'requirements.txt'  # Optional - defaults to 'requirements.txt'
-      profiling-cli-version: 'v1.2.6'  # Optional - defaults to what is set on the main branch
+      profiling-cli-version: 'v1.2.5'  # Optional - defaults to 'v1.2.5'
       model-provider: 'anthropic'  # Optional - 'anthropic' or 'openai'
+      # The default model (claude-3-5-sonnet-20240620) works best with the profiling tool
-      model-name: 'claude-3-7-sonnet-20250219'  # Optional - specify a model name
+      # model-name: 'claude-3-5-sonnet-20240620'  # Only specify if you need a different model
     secrets:
       ANTHROPIC_API_KEY: ${{ secrets.ANTHROPIC_API_KEY }}  # Required when using Anthropic models
       # OPENAI_API_KEY: ${{ secrets.OPENAI_API_KEY }}  # Required when using OpenAI models